SciML/MethodOfLines.jl/docs/src/tutorials/icbc_sampled.md

 If you are using an [`edge_align` grid](@ref molfd), your interpolation will need to be defined `±dx/2 ` above and below the edges of the simulation domain where `dx` is the step size in the direction of that edge.
 [Extrapolation](http://juliamath.github.io/Interpolations.jl/latest/extrapolation/) may prove useful here.

-See also [`DataInterpolations.jl`](https://github.com/PumasAI/DataInterpolations.jl), for better dealing with possibly noisy data (currently limited to 1D).